zhangyining10/DSCI551-Final-Project/README.md

 If choose 4, put your sentence in the terminal that you want.
 Once you finish one operation, choose one another operation again.
 If you want to quit the chatDB, press Ctrl + C to stop the program.

+# Project Structure
+Data Folder contains the three csv files and you can change the files with your own file. main.py inculde all the logic and operations for the ChatDB. query_generator.py contains all necessary functions used for generating query. upload_data.py contains the functions used for uploading data to MySQL databases.